browserengineering/book/book/text.md

         self.size -= 4
 ```

-Try wrapping a whole paragraph text in `<small>`, like you would a bit
+Try wrapping a whole paragraph in `<small>`, like you would a bit of
-of fine print, and enjoy your newfound typographical freedom.
+fine print, and enjoy your newfound typographical freedom.

 ::: {.further}
 All of `<b>`, `<i>`, `<big>`, and `<small>` date from an earlier,